varunkukade/React-Beginner-ToDoWebApp/README.md

-This is a ToDo web app created in React js and npm.
+This is a ToDoTask web app created in React js and npm.

 Functionalities on the app: